jsaveta/SPIMBench/readme.txt

-Semantic Publishing Benchmark
+Semantic Publishing Instance Matching Benchmark (SPIMBENCH)

 Description :
 ------------------------------------------------------------------------------

-The benchmark driver measures the performance of CRUD operations of a SPARQL endpoint, by starting a number of concurrently running agents (editorial and aggregation) which execute a series of INSERT/UPDATE/DELETE (for editorial agents) and CONSTRUCT/SELECT (for aggregation agents) queries on a SPARQL endpoint.
+Semantic Publishing Instance Matching Benchmark (SPIMBENCH), is a benchmark for the assessment of Instance Matching techniques for RDF data with an associated schema.
+Essentially, SPIMBENCH implements: (i) a set of test cases based on transformations that distinguish different types of matching entities, (ii) a scalable data generator, (iii) a gold standard documenting the matches that IM systems should find, and (iv) evaluation metrics.